 Email and file/document management is a core element of any compliance strategy.
-Many software tools are available to help organize, classify, migrate and secure that data so that an organization can meet
+Many software tools are available to help organize, classify, migrate and secure that data so that an organization can meet compliance obligations.

 Each tool emphasizes some unique attributes of the compliance arena.
 For example, one tool might be strong in file retention and deletion, one might emphasize search and migration features, one might focus on logging and security, and one might include data reduction features.
 Many tools can also protect data involved in litigation, or delete data that has aged past its retention period.

 When choosing an email or document management tool, you should examine each product's feature set and select a product that fits the needs of your business and its compliance exposures.
 You've already reviewed the key issues in purchasing a compliance product.
 This article focuses on purchasing considerations for email and document management tools.
 You'll also find a series of product specifications that will help you compare products from the leading vendors in this area.

 Storage management features are the cornerstone of email and file/document management tools.
 Pay close attention to the features that your organization relies on most.
 For example, data classification and migration capabilities will allow the management tool to identify and move data types to less expensive (lower performance) storage over time, reducing the investment in disks and other storage hardware.
 If the emphasis is on litigation and data risk mitigation, look for features such as retention policy management, secure (documented) deletion and litigation hold.